CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Case Study: Threaded Case Scenario/Core Case Study: Facilitator Guide.md

 * Celebrate completion—this is a culminating moment in the course
 * Prompt teams to explicitly address FAR compliance in their recommendations
 * Guide discussion toward realistic federal implementation timelines and constraints
-* Help learners connect case study decisions to real federal acquisition scenarios they'll face
+* Help learners connect scenario decisions to real federal acquisition scenarios they'll face